 The winning poet will receive £200, the second £75 and the third £25.

-Prizes will be awarded at a special Competition event at next year’s Cheltenham Poetry Festival (or posted to any winner who can’t attend.)
-Shortlisted poets will be given a complimentary ticket to the event in April 2020, and invited to read their successful poems.
+Prizes will be awarded at a special Competition event on April 18 at the 10th Cheltenham Poetry Festival (or posted to any winner who can’t attend.)
+Shortlisted poets will be given a complimentary ticket to the event, and invited to read their successful poem.
 The winners will then be announced.

 Judges: Poet Ben Ray* and Festival Founder and CEO Anna Saunders, who will read all entries anonymously.

 Our sponsors for this competition are two wonderful independent shops in Cheltenham.

 Ben is the 2019 New Poets Prize winner with The Poetry Business and was long-listed for the 2019 National Poetry Prize.
 An accomplished young poet, he comes from the Welsh borders with ‘a fresh and original poetic voice – full of wit, twists, surprises, echoes and challenges’ (Alan Rusbridger, former editor of The Guardian).
 His second collection ‘What I heard on the Last Cassette Player in the World‘ is released with Indigo Dreams Publishing, and he has work published with Seren Books.
 His third collection ‘The Kindness of the eel’ will be published with The Poetry Business in 2020.

 Opening: 15 November 2019 Closing : 11.59pm 29 February 2020

 - Open to all poets from anywhere in the world.

 - To maintain anonymous judging, there must be no identifying marks on any poem or title..

 - All poems must be entirely the entrant’s own work and must not have been published in print or online before the closing date of the competition.